cables-gl/cables_docs/md/4_export_embed/cors/cors.md

 ## How do i know this happens to me?

 First of all, you won't see the files loaded, no images, no data from the API.
-Check your developers console in the browser and you will, most likely, see something like this:
+Check your developer tools (ctrl+shift+i or cmd+option+i) console in the browser and you will, most likely, see something like this:

 ```